 I make work in and about diverse landscapes and communities; taking care to positively impact each when doing so.
 My practice regularly unites themes of ecology, geography, and exploration.
-I became a Fellow of the Royal Geographical Society in early 2016.
-I am an active member of the Temporal School of Experimental Geography, a collection of itinerant artists and researchers whose practices explore and advocate for artist-led fieldwork.
+I became a Fellow of the Royal Geographical Society in February 2016.
+I am a founding member of the Temporal School of Experimental Geography, a collection of itinerant artists and researchers whose practices explore and advocate for artist-led fieldwork.

-In 2010 I cofounded a residency program on a wilderness island in the largest body of freshwater in the world.
+In 2010 I cofounded the Rabbit Island Residency Program on a wilderness island in the largest body of freshwater in the world.
 Since 2011 I have lived and worked the summer months on or near the waters of Lake Superior, administrating the program as Director of the Rabbit Island Foundation, a registered nonprofit.